Last Updated on May 8, 2022

 Self-emptying clean base

 If you pay a little more for the Roomba i7+, it comes with a self-emptying clean base while Roborock S6 MaxV stops cleaning when its dustbin needs emptying.
-The Roomba i7 vacuum doesn’t just clean floor on its own, it empties itself too with automatic dirt disposal in the clean base dustbin.
+The Roomba i7 vacuum doesn’t just clean the floor on its own, it empties itself too with automatic dirt disposal in the clean base dustbin.

 The Roomba i7 is built with a system that detects while Roborock S6 isn’t.
 Roomba i7 can recognize high-traffic spots making and go over the zones a few times until it is clean.
+With its automatic dirt disposal, it detects spots and cleans.

 Comparing the Roborock S6 vs Roomba i7, both products are different in terms of their battery capacity.
-The Roborock S6 MaxV comes with 5200 mAh while Roomba i7 only has 3300 mAh.
+The Roborock S6 MaxV comes with 5200 mAh while the Roomba i7 only has 3300 mAh.

 Full Bin Indicator